abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

            :align: center

     In real application, the time spent at a client might be limited to the service.
-For instance, you might wait in front of the client's office!
-It's common to consider that you start to service and leave as soon as possible.
+For instance, you might wait in front of the client's office.
+It's common to consider that you start to service and leave as soon as possible and we do so in this manual.

     Sometimes, travel times and distances are different, i.e. the costs are given by the distances but the feasibility of the solution depends on the travel times.
 They can be proportional or completely unrelated to the distances.
 In this manual, we take the equality between both for granted.
+Don't forget that sometimes, you'll have to wait before servicing a client, so often the total time spent to travel is greater than the total distance travelled.

     Often, some conditions are applied to the time windows (in theory or practice).
 The only condition [#condition_time_windows_integers]_ we will impose